RIOT-OS/RIOT/GOVERNANCE.md

 continue fulfilling their project duties.

-Maintainers may also be removed after being inactive, upon failure to fulfill their Maintainer responsibilities, because of violating the Code of Conduct, or for other reasons.
+Maintainers may also be removed after being inactive, upon failure to fulfill their Maintainer responsibilities or because of violating the Code of Conduct.
+This also includes actively, persistently, and intentionally trying to harm or successfully harming the code base of RIOT.
+Especially, but not limited to, endangering the security or safety of RIOT.
 Inactivity is defined as a period of very low or no activity in the project.
 A yearly maintainer ping, an e-mail sent to inactive maintainers, determines if the maintainer is still willing to fulfill their project duties.
 On failure to reply to the maintainer ping within the specified amount of time (usually a month), the maintainer will be removed.